 SHAMBALA HAS GONE OFF MILK: THE ‘UNCONDENSED’ VERSION – COW’S MILK VS VARIOUS PLANT BASED ALTERNATIVES.

-This year, for the first time, all hot drinks purchased on site will be free of cow’s milk.
+Since 2019, all hot drinks purchased on site are free of cow’s milk.
 Instead, our traders

 The sustainability of any plant-based milk is dependent on crop type, supply chain, travel miles and individual brand ethics.
 We’ve done our research, and trawled the Ethical Consumer ratings and will only be providing the most sustainable options – in a nutshell, oat, coconut, (European grown) soy and hemp are on the menu, and rice and almond milk are not.

-In preparation for this initiative, we’ve been doing a lot of digging into the impacts of different milk types.
+In preparation for this initiative, we did a lot of digging into the impacts of different milk types.
 This is what we’ve learnt:

 - Here in the UK, this is environmentally the soundest bet.